jentjr/flopydoc/docs/tutorial2.rst

 The key to creating Flopy transient boundary packages is recognizing that the boundary data is stored in a three dimensional list (i.e. bnddata = [[[]]] ).
 The innermost part of this list is a single boundary condition.
 For a GHB it is [layer, row, column, stage, conductance].
 The next outermost part is a list of all the boundaries for a single stress period.
 The outermost list contains a group of boundaries for each stress period.::

-    #make list for stress period 1
+    # Make list for stress period 1
     stageleft = 10.
     stageright = 10.
     bound_sp1 = []